 The total number of metabolites with a biochemical stringency of a z- score greater than 2 or less than −2 score > in ≥ 30 % of children with ASD indicated a significant change from the TD physiological values (Kerkhofs et al., 2020).

+Table 1 complements Figure 1B and indicates the metabolite name, abundance (number of children it presents in) and the significance (p values) of the MC treatment on the metabolite changes.
+Metabolites in italics will be discussed elsewhere.